Brown Sugar Peach Layer Cake

 - You can use store-bought jam to fill the cake!

 - Don’t have fresh peaches?
 You can use frozen or canned.
 Just be sure to use plain peaches.
 No peach filling or sweetened peaches!
+It also may not have as much flavor as fresh in-season peachs.

 - If desired, the bourbon can be omitted from the sautéed peaches.
 Instead, you can add about 1 teaspoon of vanilla.